top of page

 day 17—luck of the drive

-You never know what you’ll find near the Nevada state line—casinos, emptiness, or, if you’re lucky, a desert oasis.
-In Wendover?
-Count...
+You never know what you’ll encounter near the Nevada state line—casinos, emptiness, or, if you’re fortunate, a desert oasis.
+In Wendover?...

 Jan 123 min read